 So, now you know what not to do.
 The risks versus benefits are just too great.
 But, if you should be ditching the above movements, which exercises should you replace them with?
 Here are safer and better alternatives to do instead:

 Planks—no, you don’t have to do sit-ups to reveal your abs or strengthen your core.
 The more body-friendly plank is a much safer alternative to sit-ups.
 Planks strengthen your core without putting unneeded stress on your back and neck.
-Add in a healthy diet designed to help you shed body fat (like BioTRUST’s very effective One Day Diet), and you’ll be well on your way to carving out a nice strong set of abs.
+Add in a healthy diet designed to help you shed body fat, and you’ll be well on your way to carving out a nice strong set of abs.

 Pullups—while doing lat pulldowns to the front is a great exercise, going for behind-the-neck pulldowns is a bad idea that can easily be replaced by doing pull-ups.
 Pullups are considered a compound movement, meaning they involve several different joints and muscle groups.
 You’ll also be able to build muscle more quickly with pullups than with pulldowns—front or back.
 And, with a myriad of grip variations, you can engage your muscles from many different angles, thus strengthening your back in ways a behind-the-neck pulldown never can.
 Without the high risk of injury.